java-kb/docs/docs/06-health/index.md

 Health Check
 ==================================================
+Like we go for regular health checkup, similarly we should check the health of our microservices as well.
+Sometimes a service instance can be incapable of handling requests yet still be running.
+They might have ran out of database connections.
+Whenever this occurs, the monitoring system should generate a alert.
+Also, the load balancer or service registry should not route requests to the failed service instance.

+A service has an health check API endpoint (e.g. HTTP /health) that returns the health of the service.
+The API endpoint handler performs various checks e.g: status of DB connections, disk space or any application specific logic.

+When can add Actuator dependency (spring-boot-starter-actuator) in our project.
+The API endpoint in this case is http//localhost:portnumber/actuator/health.

 A system running on a production environment is never safe from errors.
 Network connections may fail, or a microservice instance may crash due to an out-of-memory problem caused by a bug in the code.
 You’re determined to build a resilient system,